pachterlab/kite/README.md

 This package enables fast and accurate pre-processing of Feature Barcoding experiments, a common datatype in single-cell genomics.
 In Feature Barcoding assays, cellular data are recorded as short DNA sequences using procedures adapted from single-cell RNA-seq.

-The __kite ("kallisto indexing and tag extraction__") package is used to prepare input files prior to running the [kallisto | bustools](https://www.kallistobus.tools/getting_started.html) scRNA-seq pipeline.
+The __kite ("kallisto indexing and tag extraction__") package prepares input files prior to running the [kallisto | bustools](https://www.kallistobus.tools/getting_started.html) scRNA-seq pipeline.
 Starting with a .csv file containing Feature Barcode names and Feature Barcode sequences, the program `featuremap.py` generates a "mismatch map" and outputs "mismatch" fasta and "mismatch" transcript-to-gene (t2g) files.
 The mismatch files, containing the Feature Barcode sequences and their Hamming distance = 1 mismatches, are used to run kallisto | bustools on Feature Barcoding data.

 The mismatch fasta file is used by `kallisto index` with a k-mer length `-k` set to the length of the Feature Barcode.